-No cash was used in financing activities during either 2017 or 2016.
+No cash was used in investment activities and financing activities during either Q1 2018 or Q1 2017.

 The Company requires a current cash injection in order to meet anticipated expenditures.
-A number of strategic options have been explored.
-The primary focus is on the sale of all the assets comprising the Ban Phuc mining operation held by the Company's 90% owned subsidiary, BPNM.
-To the date of these financial statements there has been no success in finding a buyer.
-The Company is considering alternatives in the event BPNM or its assets are not sold, including the potential for additional funding.
-Subsequent to year end, the Company obtained loans of US\$180,000 and US\$380,000 from Pala, the majority shareholder of the Company, which will be used to pay employee termination payments and certain other costs to prepare BPNM for potential sale, restructuring or liquidation.
-The Company is currently considering its options and no definitive course of action has been decided.
-However the Company has determined it is in need of additional funding to continue its operations and pursue the sale of BPNM.
-There can be no assurance that the Company will be able to complete the sale of BPNM, or that it can do so at terms favourable to the Company.
+Subsequent to the quarter end, the Company obtained loans of US\$180,000, and US\$380,000 and US\$70,000 from Pala, the majority shareholder of the Company, which will be used to pay employee termination payments and certain other costs to prepare BPNM for potential sale, restructuring or liquidation.
+The Company is currently negotiating the sale of AMRN to Ta Khoa Mining Limited, a company registered in the British Virgin Islands.
+Completion of the transaction is subject to the approval of the Company's shareholders at a meeting which is expected to be held This sale will reduce the burden of obtaining funds for ongoing Vietnam expenditures.
+However the Company has determined it is in need of additional funding to continue.
+There can be no assurance that the Company will be able to complete the sale of BPNM.
 Failure to obtain sufficient financing could result in a delay in the potential sale of BPNM or abandonment of the Ban Phuc mine and could force the Company into reorganization, bankruptcy or insolvency proceedings.
 Additional financing may not be available when needed or, if available, the terms of such financing might not be favourable to the Company and might involve substantial dilution to existing shareholder.
 These factors indicate the existence of a material uncertainty that casts significant doubt about the Company's ability to continue as a going concern.

-The Company had the following contractual obligations at December 31, 2017:
+The Company had the following contractual obligations at March 31, 2018: